Optional Online Pre-Course Workshops

 Under the direction of Chika Anekwe, MD, MPH and Shalu Ramchandani, MD

-Wednesday, October 21, 9:00 am – 12:10 pm
+Wednesday, October 21, 9:00 am – 12:10 pm, US Eastern Time

 ONLINE, LIVE STREAMING

 Weight regulation involves intricate biological and physiological processes.
 Traditional methods for managing weight encompass advocating for physical activity, balanced nutrition, pharmacotherapy, and surgical interventions for eligible individuals.
 This workshop delves into the myriad ways in which chronic stress can influence weight regulation.
 Psychosocial stress, often underestimated, significantly affects self-care practices, thereby predisposing individuals to noncommunicable diseases such as obesity.
-Mind Body Medicine uses evidence-based effects of thoughts, beliefs, behaviors, and emotions to promote health and reduce stress.
+Mind Body Medicine harnesses the evidence-based effects of thoughts, beliefs, behaviors, and emotions to promote health and reduce stress.

-In this course, you will explore:
+In this workshop, you will learn:

 - Epidemiological and pathophysiological evidence regarding obesity as a chronic disease and the mechanisms underlying body weight regulation.